Mortals on Mount Olympus

 An Icy Graveyard

-The dead are left where they perish because the effects of altitude make it nearly impossible to drag bodies off the mountain.
+The dead are often left where they perish because the effects of altitude make it nearly impossible to drag bodies off the mountain.
 Those ascending Everest pass through an icy graveyard littered with remnants of old tents and equipment, empty oxygen canisters, and frozen corpses.

 In the past few years, media access to Everest has mushroomed: live Internet reports have been sent from the mountain (using solar energy); an Imax film crew has documented a climb; and Jon Krakauer's bestselling account about an Everest ascent gone wrong, Into Thin Air, has introduced cwm, col, sirdar, short-rope, and Hillary Step into the vocabulary of mainstream America.